 In any case where a provision of this Chapter is found to be in conflict with a provision of any health ordinance or code enacted by any ordinance-making body within the limits of Nevada County, California, and existing on the effective date of this Chapter, the provisions which establish the higher standard for the promotion and protection of the health of the people shall prevail.
-In any case where a provision of this Chapter is found to be in conflict with a provision of any other ordinance or code existing within the limits of Nevada County, California, on the effective date of this Chapter which establishes a lower standard for the promotion and protection and protection of the health of the people, the provisions of this Chapter shall be deemed to prevail, and such other ordinance or codes are hereby declared to be repealed to the extent that they may be found in conflict with this Chapter.
-If any section, subsection, paragraph, sentence, clause or phrase of this Chapter should be declared invalid for any reason whatsoever, such decision shall not affect the remaining portions of this Chapter are hereby declared to be severable.
+In any case where a provision of this Chapter is found to be in conflict with a provision of any other ordinance or code existing within the limits of Nevada County, California, on the effective date of this Chapter which establishes a lower standard for the promotion and protection of the health of the people, the provisions of this Chapter shall be deemed to prevail, and such other ordinance or codes are hereby declared to be repealed to the extent that they may be found in conflict with this Chapter.
+If any section, subsection, paragraph, sentence, clause or phrase of this Chapter should be declared invalid for any reason whatsoever, such decision shall not affect the remaining portions of this Chapter which shall remain in full force and effect; and to this end the provisions of this Chapter are hereby declared to be severable.